 Beyond physical composition, studies have also shown that women and men have different brain wiring when it comes to the way they ate.
 The Proceedings of the National Academy of Sciences January 2009 issue included a paper about a study that showed that even though women said that they weren’t hungry, if they were asked to smell and look at foods such as chocolate cake, pizza and cinnamon buns, their brain scans revealed activity in the parts of the brain responsible for driving hunger and appetite.
 They were inclined to eat despite the fact that they weren’t hungry before seeing and smelling the food.
 The response was not the same in men.

-Therefore, the male body not only burns through calories faster, but it appears that the male brain isn’t as susceptible as the female brain to visual and olfactory temptation for diet-unfriendly foods when the man isn’t actually hungry.
+As you can see, the male body not only burns through calories faster, but it appears that the male brain isn’t as susceptible as the female brain to visual and olfactory temptation for diet-unfriendly foods when the man isn’t actually hungry.
+This doesn’t mean that all men find it easy to lose weight and all women find that it is difficult.
+However, it does indicate that the differences between their body composition and sensory function does place men at an advantage overall in terms of the challenges they face in losing weight and the speed at which stored body fat is burned.